Case Study: Round Rock, TX

 The Missing Piece: Volunteers (and Why Churches Fit So Naturally)

-And here’s the key constraint: municipalities can’t simply send publicly funded staff to improve private property.
-In the call, Brehm explained that state law prevents using city staff time to enhance private property—no matter how much staff would want to help.
+In a call with Director Joseph Brehm, he explained that state law prevents using city staff time to enhance private property—no matter how much staff would want to help.

 More Than Cleanups: Programs That Build Neighborhood Connection